coki230/local_knowledge_base/README.md

 ## ✨ usage

+- Double-click to run the 'app'(The first run will download the necessary large models from HuggingFace, which may be a bit slow)
+- After it runs successfully, the page will show a message like 'Running on http://127.0.0.1:5000'
+- Open a browser and enter: http://127.0.0.1:5000 to access the system
 - After entering the file path, click Initialize
 - Once initialization is complete, the corresponding document content will be converted into vector data and saved to the local vector database
 - Initialization can be done multiple times (for example, including multiple file paths)